It’s all too familiar.

 But, it’s investing in the right kind of screen time that is the challenge.
 As a parent, aim to balance technology and life, but also, embrace the screen—embrace video games, embrace smartphones.
 It all helps kids and teens find their passions.
 Have them spend time on the computer reading kids blogs.
 All of these things are tools as much as they are entertainment devices.

 The trick is to change the mindset.
 While most kids just sit and play games, get them thinking about other things while they’re playing—How was that character designed?
 Wow, how do they move so realistically?
 How are they responding to me pushing a single button?

 That’s the first step.
 Encourage kids to go from playing to questioning.

 Then from there, have them go from questioning to answering those questions - AKA learning - and then even “doing” by starting to create their very own games.

 It all starts with screen time; it must start with screen time.
-But to help stave the summer slide, that screen time needs to shift from playing, to learning, to doing.
-Minds stay sharp, kids are excited to actually learn during the summer, and then they roll back into school reinvigorated and in a better position to pick up where they left off.
+But to help stave the Coronavirus slide, that screen time needs to shift from playing, to learning, to doing.
+Minds stay sharp, kids are excited to actually learn during their break from traditional school as they knew it, and then they roll back into school reinvigorated and in a better position to pick up where they left off.

-With these tips, summer slide stops here.
-Kids and teens can still very much enjoy their summer, while laying a foundation to help them succeed throughout the rest of the year, too.
+With these tips, Coronavirus slide stops here.
+Kids and teens can still very much enjoy their break, while laying a foundation to help them succeed throughout the rest of the year, too.